Plutora Blog - Test Case Management, Test management

 |Answers the Question:||Am I building the product right?||Am I building the right product?|

 Verifying or Validating?

-Regardless of whether you are verifying, validating or somewhere between the two, Plutora is a continuous delivery management solution that will help you track test metrics across the entire enterprise.
+Regardless of whether you are verifying, validating or somewhere between the two, Plutora is a value stream management solution that will help you track test metrics across the entire enterprise.
 User information, versions, builds, test environments, test cases, requirements coverage, change management, defect management, automation, audit trails and even results and events from your favorite integrated tools – everything is captured to a data mart that decision makers can confidently use to release the product to production.